sandcastleco/whitney-park/townhomes/index.md

   <div class="fl-ns pl3-ns w-70-ns">
     <p class="mt0">Whitney Park Townhomes breaks the mold by providing affordable, new, single-family construction to the near-downtown market with all the features you’d expect in a new suburban home.</p>

-    <p><span class="whitney-red">The first floor features an open-concept great room that blends into the kitchen.</span> Each kitchen is designed with custom cabinets, a built-in pantry, serving island, and four-appliance package included in base pricing.
-Rear access to your two-stall garage is provided off the back of the kitchen, along with a guest bath.</p>
   </div>
 </section>